-When an IT team declares to shut down or slow down production for maintenance tasks, it might seem like a bottleneck.
-But like a healthy human body requires regular checkups, a healthy organization requires regular IT maintenance.
+When an IT team decides to slow or shut down production for maintenance tasks, it might seem like a bottleneck.
+But just as a healthy human body requires regular checkups, a healthy organization requires regular IT maintenance.

 A routine IT maintenance plan can keep an organization healthy in the following ways:

 Small cracks in software security can make it easy for hackers to find vulnerabilities.
 A single failing hardware node can create a domino effect and bring down a whole cluster of services.
 Routine checks fix the small cracks and single node issues.
-These checks prevent major outages.
+Thus, these checks prevent major outages and vulnerabilities from accumulating.

 Backup and Disaster Recovery

 Even with proper preparation, it's impossible to completely avoid all accidents and natural disasters.
 Routine IT maintenance backs up important data safely to the cloud.

 If you have a robust backup strategy, recovering after a disaster becomes a manageable risk.